On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-so that Conditions (\ref{C-1})--(\ref{C-10}) hold. \end{proof} Therefore by Theorem \ref{phasetransition1} there exists $\phi_c(\lambda,N)$ such that if $\phi<\phi_c(\lambda,N)$ there is a positive probability of survival for Model I, and hence for Model IV.
-By taking $\phi>1$ one proves as in Model I (Step $(ii)$ in proof of Theorem \ref{phasetransition1}), that the process dies out: the existence of the critical parameter $\phi_c$ follows from monotonicity with respect to $\phi$.\\
+Therefore by Theorem \ref{phasetransition1} there exists $\phi_c(\lambda ,N)$ such that if $\phi<\phi_c(\lambda,N)$ there is a positive probability of survival for Model I, and hence for Model IV.
+By taking $\phi>1$ one proves as in Model I [Step (ii) in proof of Theorem~\ref {phasetransition1}], that the process dies out: the existence of the critical parameter $\phi_c$ follows from monotonicity with respect to $\phi$.